4 min read

 However, this is also creating an area for concern.
 As healthcare gets more digital, hackers are targeting health providers, seeing them as soft targets without much experience or investment in cybersecurity as other organizations.

-One of the biggest ways hackers have obtained protected health information (PHI) this year is by hacking the email of health providers.
-As we’ve already seen in 2015, hacks can result in large HIPAA fines and a loss in public trust for any health provider.
+One of the primary ways hackers have obtained protected health information (PHI) this year is by hacking the email of health providers.
+Hacks can cause large HIPAA fines and a loss of public trust for any health provider.

 The most common way email gets hacked are through phishing schemes.
 Phishing is the most widely used technique because it’s simple, affordable, and attacks the weakest link in any security system – people.

 Phishing is usually done by sending out an email that looks legitimate and sends the recipient to a fake website and has them enter credentials to “verify” information, which is then stolen.
 The emails may also ask a recipient to download something that looks legitimate but ends up being malicious malware.

 The Anthem breach is suspected to have originated through the use of a phishing scheme.

 2. Man in the Middle Attack (MITM)